 1. Edit your closet to remove the things you never wear.
-Create three stacks: give away, throw away and repair/alter/store.
+Create three stacks: give away, throw away, and repair/alter/store.
 If you haven’t worn it for a year or if you put it on and then take it off, again and again, there must be a reason.
 Let it go.
 If you have sentimental items that you will never wear again, pack them away with your other keepsakes.
 Don’t let them take up valuable space in your closet.

 2. Build your core around classics with simple lines.
 Focus on three neutral colors in all the basic shapes you like to wear.
-(Blue denim is considered a neutral.)
+(Blue denim is considered neutral.)
 Having a light color, a dark color, and bright color increases the mixing and matching possibilities.
 These should be colors that you know look best on you.
-(For example, my colors are black, white and shades of blue-gray.
+(For example, my colors are black, white, and shades of blue-gray.
 I use the colors found in my hair and eyes.)
-You can always add accent colors and more ornate items later but you need these basics to start.
+You can always add accent colors and more ornate items later, but you need these basics to start.

 3. Your wardrobe should match your lifestyle.
 Think about events that cause you to stand in front of your closet in despair because you have nothing to wear.
 Make it your priority to fill that gap when you shop again.

 Again I will use my closet as an example.
 I like to wear jeans and blazers with tank tops or long sleeve tees.
 It is a priority for me to have jeans that look neat and fit well.
 I have light and dark blue washes, black and white jeans.
-Tank tops and tees in white, black and silver/gray, and button front blouses in these colors are always in my closet.
-Blazers and cardigans in black, white and gray are also well stocked.
-Even if I only have one of each of these items I can be well dressed for any event in my daily life.
+Tank tops and tees in white, black, and silver/gray, and button-front blouses in these colors are always in my closet.
+Blazers and cardigans in black, white, and gray are also represented.
+If I have one of each of these items, I can be well dressed for any event in my daily life.
 Add a nice pair of dressy black pants and a fancy jacket or two, and I am covered for any evening event.

 We don’t need a lot of clothes.
-We need basics that can be mixed, matched and worn casually or dressed up as you wish.
+We need basics that can be mixed, matched, and worn casually or dressed up as you wish.
 Prints, patterns, and ruffles are memorable and limiting.
 If you can’t wear it with at least three other things in your closet, it might be a show pony rather than a workhorse.
 Make sure you have enough workhorses to get you through anything your lifestyle requires.